-1 Goal Name CDBG Program Planning/Administration Goal Description Various activities and associated expenses for the general administration of the CDBG program, including staff time, advertising, staff training, and planning activities as allowed by HUD regulations.
-2 2 Goal Name Basic Needs for Food, Clothing, etc. Goal Description Provide CDBG assistance to local programs that meet the needs of the homeless, low-to-moderate income persons, children, and persons with disabilities for food, clothing and other essentials for survival.
-3 Goal Name Mental Health/Substance Abuse Counseling Mental Health/Substance Abuse Counseling Goal Description Continue to support local agencies and programs for mental health and substance abuse counseling.
+1 Goal Name CDBG Program Planning/Administration Goal Various activities and associated expenses for the general administration of the CDBG program, including staff time, Description advertising, staff training, and planning activities as allowed by HUD regulations.
+2 Goal Name Basic Needs for Food, Clothing, etc. Goal Provide CDBG assistance to local programs that meet the needs of the homeless, low-to-moderate income persons, Description children, and person with disabilities for food, clothing and other essentials for survival.
+3 Goal Name Mental Health/Substance Abuse Counseling Goal Continue to support local agencies and programs for mental health and substance abuse counseling.
+Description

 4 Goal Name Residential Rehab and Affordable Housing Goal Description Provide CDBG assistance to low-to-moderate income homeowners for urgent and critical repairs to ensure decent living conditions.
 Support Lee's Summit Housing Authority in its continuing maintenance of the existing public housing structures.
+5 Goal Name COVID-19 Goal Description To prevent, prepare and respond to COVID-19